-02 Sep Is a ‘Soup and Shake’ Diet the Future of Weight Loss?
+17 Oct Is a ‘Soup and Shake’ Diet the Future of Weight Loss?

 Our clinic team have been working with a quality meal replacement diet for over a decade.
-I’ve seen first hand the life changing results they can deliver.
-It’s important to ensure meal replacements are carried out in a healthy way and that high quality products are used – these diets are not all created equal!
+We’ve seen first hand the life changing results they can deliver.
+It’s important to ensure meal replacements are carried out in a healthy way and that high quality products are used.
+These diets are not all created equal.
 It’s also key to ensure those losing weight are comprehensively supported in optimising their health, lifestyle and mindset to ensure lasting success.

 One study of 278 people across 10 GP practices in Oxfordshire saw half the participants following a meal replacement programme of soups and shakes for eight weeks.
 This diet saw them limiting their daily calorie intake to 810kcal per day for eight weeks, after which other foods were gradually reintroduced over four weeks.
 These participants saw a trained counsellor every week for 24 weeks, to help them stick to the diet plan and keep the weight off after the meal replacement plan finished.
 The remaining participants in the study followed the usual weight management advice and support from their GP.

-Throughout the study, participants following the meal replacement programme lost more weight than those in the control group.
+Throughout the study, participants following the meal replacement plan lost more weight than those in the control group.
 One year on, they had lost on average 1st 9lb (10.7kg) compared with half a stone (3.1kg) for those in the usual weight loss group.
 The meal replacement programme group also showed noticeable improvements in blood pressure and cholesterol, while type-2 diabetes patients in the group were also able to reduce their medication (although the condition was not reversed).
 Prof Paul Aveyard, study author, GP and professor of behavioural medicine at the University of Oxford said the programme was an “effective intervention which GPs can confidently recommend, knowing that it leads to sustainable weight loss and lowers the risk of heart disease and diabetes”.

 Find out more about the meal replacement diet we offer: What Is The Proteifine Diet?